grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 1. If less time has passed, or if the minimum reset duration is zero, no reset is performed.
 Instead, the zero threshold is increased sufficiently to reduce the number of buckets to or below the maximum bucket number, but not to more than the maximum zero threshold (`NativeHistogramMaxZeroThreshold` in Go).
 Thus, if the threshold is at or above the maximum threshold already nothing happens at this step.

-1. After that, if the number of buckets still exceeds maximum bucket number, the resolution of the histogram is reduced by doubling the width of all the buckets (up to a growth factor between one bucket to the next of 2^(2^4) = 65536, see above in [Bucket boundary calculation](#bucket-boundary-calculation)).
+1. After that, if the number of buckets still exceeds maximum bucket number, the resolution of the histogram is reduced by doubling the width of all the buckets (up to a growth factor between one bucket to the next of 2^(2^4) = 65536, refer to [Bucket boundary calculation](#bucket-boundary-calculation)).

 1. Any increased zero threshold or reduced resolution is reset back to their original values once the minimum reset duration has passed (since the last reset or the creation of the histogram).